-The primary factors driving the budget for Downtown Denver Expeditionary School is student enrollment and Per Pupil Revenue.
-Enrollment for the 2019-2020 school year was 344.00 funded students.
-This information was analyzed as part of the 2020-2021 budget which is projecting a 310.00 funded student count.
-Per Pupil Revenue is expected to decline significantly in 2020-2021 as the result of the COVID-19 pandemic.
-The longer-term economic impacts of the pandemic in relation to the state budget and K-12 education are unknown.
+The primary factors driving the budget for Downtown Denver Expeditionary School are student enrollment and Per Pupil Revenue.
+Enrollment for the 2020-2021 school year was 302.00 funded students.
+This information was analyzed as part of the 2021-2022 budget which is projecting a 302.00 funded student count.
+Per Pupil Revenue is expected to increase significantly in 2021-2022, after a significant decline in 2020-2021 related to the COVID-19 pandemic.